ailich/MultiscaleDTM/README.md

 <img src="man/figures/SlpAsp.png" width="70%">

-- `DirSlp` Calculates multi-scale slope in a specified direction.
+- `DirSlp` - Calculates multi-scale slope in a specified direction.

-- `Qfit` calculates slope, aspect, curvature, and morphometric features by fitting a quadratic surface to the focal window using ordinary least squares using the equation shown below where a-f are regression parameters, Z is the elevation/depth, X is the east/west coordinates in the focal window relative to the focal cell, and Y is the north/south coordinates in the focal window relative to the focal cell (Evans, 1980; Wilson et al., 2007; Wood, 1996).
+- `Qfit` - Calculates slope, aspect, curvature, and morphometric features by fitting a quadratic surface to the focal window using ordinary least squares using the equation shown below where a-f are regression parameters, Z is the elevation/depth, X is the east/west coordinates in the focal window relative to the focal cell, and Y is the north/south coordinates in the focal window relative to the focal cell (Evans, 1980; Wilson et al., 2007; Wood, 1996).
 The morphometric features algorithm has been modified to use more robust measures of curvature based on the suggestions of Minár et al. (2020).